AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 Examples:
 *  `edit E1001 -hp 91234567 -em johndoe@example.com` Edits the phone number and email address of the person with the ID of "E1001" to be `91234567` and `johndoe@example.com` respectively.
 *  `edit E1002 -name Betsy Crower` Edits the name of the employee with id "E1002" to be `Betsy Crower`.

+Note:

+* If the person list is filtered using the `view` command, employee IDs which are not in the current view will not be accepted.
+Consider using the `list` command to display all persons first.

 ### Adding a tag: `tag`
 Adds one or more tags to an existing person in the address book without removing existing tags.